jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Buffer_Overflows.md

 Keep in mind that the architecture of this machine is little endian!

-First of the endian is right at the start of 'file' command results:
+First off the endian is right at the start of 'file' command results:

 ```
 overflow-2]$ file func-pointer